maciejg-git/litewind-alpine-documentation/documentation/plugins.md

 #### x-alt-transition

 This directive adds more timeline like way of defining transitions.
-To allow CSP builds it is parsed as JSON.

 ```html
 <div x-alt-transition='{